cludus/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ Cludus is an academic project focused on learning & practicing software engineering by creating a cloud system with modern features.
+🙋‍♀️ Cludus is a space to capture software engineering best practices, to do infrastructure automation, and to test and implement modern technologies for data processing and cloud systems.

 🌈 Contribution guidelines - We have a discord server.
 Please get in touch with us to be part of the team.